 I think using the grip makes a lot of sense for a7S III users who are primarily shooting video from a tripod.
 4K video shooting chews through batteries at a fierce rate, and having a pair of them in the grip makes it less likely you will run out of juice in the middle of a job.

 Where to Buy

-The Sony VG-C4EM Battery Grip is available from the following links.
+It’s always appreciated when you use our links for your shopping.
+The Sony VG-C4EM Battery Grip is available from the following stores: